Investing Strategy Research

 The easiest way to invest in an index fund is to purchase an index-tracking ETF through an online broker.
 Alternatively, you can ask your financial advisor to recommend and purchase an index ETF or mutual fund.

-Factors to consider before investing in an index fund are choosing either an ETF or mutual fund, taxation, retirement fund, and avoiding stock market crashes.
-We discuss all of these in this article.
+Before investing in an index fund, consider choosing an ETF or mutual fund, taxation, retirement fund, and avoiding stock market crashes.
+This article discusses all of these.

 1. Know where to buy index funds commission-free.